Digital pen: Accelerometer

 Accelerometer-based digital pens contain components that detect movement of the pen and contact with the writing surface.

 Camera

 Camera-based pens use special digital paper to detect where the stylus contacts the writing surface, such as those using NeoLAB or/and Anoto technology.

 Trackball pen

 Trackball pens use a sensor that is located on the pen to detect the motion of the trackball.

 Smart pen

 A smart pen has the same basic characteristics as a digital pen, but also has other features like voice recording or a text scanner.
 A smart pen is generally larger and has more features than an active pen.
 Digital pens typically contain internal electronics and have features such as touch sensitivity, input buttons, memory for storing handwriting data and transmission capabilities.

 Smartphone pens

 Smartphone pens have become a popular tool for smartphone users who want to take notes, draw, or create digital art on their device.
-A good pen can make a huge difference in the precision and ease of use when interacting with a smartphone, especially for those who find it difficult to navigate the small touchscreen with their fingers.